Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.0 Tools are included and the footprint is manageable, but alignment takes attention.
+Assembly 4.0 Tools are included and the footprint is manageable, but alignment still takes attention.

-Back Support 3.2 Works best with a pillow for lumbar/mid-back consistency.
+Back Support 3.2 Works best with a pillow behind the mid-back or lumbar area.

-Seat Depth Fit 3.5 Friendlier to shorter legs than deep loungers, but not generous for stretching out.
+Seat Depth Fit 3.5 Friendlier to shorter legs than the deeper loungers, but not generous for sprawling.

-Cooling / Breathability 3.4 Corduroy felt warm during long evening use.
+Cooling / Breathability 3.4 Corduroy felt a little warm during long evening use.

-Durability 3.5 Held up to repeated conversions, but it’s still a lighter-duty daily driver.
+Durability 3.5 Handled repeated conversions well, but still feels like lighter-duty daily seating.

-Layout Practicality 4.3 The whole point is flexibility, and it delivers.
+Layout Practicality 4.3 Its main value is flexibility, and it delivers there.

 Ease of Movement / Repositioning 4.4 Easy to shift, rotate, and re-stage in smaller rooms.

-Cleaning 3.3 Spot-cleaning is workable, but not effortless for frequent spills.
+Cleaning 3.3 Spot-cleaning is workable, but not especially forgiving.

-Value 4.0 Strong utility per square foot if you actually use the conversion modes.
+Value 4.0 Good utility per square foot if you actually use the conversion modes.

-Overall 3.7 Best as a flexible secondary sofa in small spaces.
+Overall 3.7 Best as a flexible secondary sofa in small rooms.

 Ribilake 80-inch Corduroy Sofa